thosgood/this-weeks-finds/markdown/201-250/week222.md

 the supernova explosions.

-I hope astronomers can clinch the case for the collision theory of short γ ray bursts.
+I hope astronomers can clinch the case for the collision theory of short
+\gamma ray bursts.
 After all, these collisions involving neutron stars and black holes are precisely what gravitational wave detectors like LIGO and VIRGO are hoping to see!
-If we know to look for gravitational waves precisely when we see short γ ray bursts, and we know where they're coming from, we'll have a better chance of finding them.
+If we know to look for gravitational waves precisely when we see short \gamma ray bursts, and we know where they're coming from, we'll have a better chance of finding them.

 (Of course, we'll also have a better chance of *fooling* ourselves into